Austin 10: New body for 1937

 A big change came in December 1936 with the almost streamlined Cambridge saloon and Conway cabriolet.
 Compared with the preceding cars the passengers and engine were positioned much further forward, the back seat now being rather forward of the back axle.
 There were six side windows like the Sherborne and the quarter lights were fixed.
 Again like the Sherborne the forward doors opened rearwards.
 At the back there was now a compartment large enough to take a trunk as well as more luggage on the open compartment door when it was let down.

 A new smoother single plate spring-drive clutch was now fitted, the two friction rings carried by the centre plate were held apart by leaf springs.
 Other changes included Girling brakes with wedge and roller shoe expansion and balance lever compensation using operating rods in tension with automatic compensation between front and rear brakes all four of which might be applied by hand or foot.
-Drums were now 9 inches diameter.
-16-inch steel disc wheels replaced the 18-inch wires Top speed rose to 60 mph.
+Drums were now 9 inches in diameter.
+16-inch steel disc wheels replaced the 18-inch wires, while top speed rose to 60 mph.